Quantum Computing for Automotive Applications: Introduction

 This chapter investigates theoretical and practical advancements and their impact on industrial applications.
 It provides a comprehensive overview of the current state of quantum algorithms.
 We address three key research questions: (i) For which automotive applications is there a prospective quantum advantage? (ii) What algorithms exist or will emerge for these applications in near-term, fault-tolerant, and quantum-inspired computing? (iii) What are the key challenges and limitations in implementing these algorithms, and how can they be addressed?

 This chapter is structured as follows: We begin by discussing the potential of quantum computing in the automotive industry in Section~\ref{sec:applications}.
 Our analysis then focuses on four problem domains: optimization, simulation, materials science, and machine learning (sections~\ref{sec:optimization}-\ref{sec:qml}).
-For each domain, we focus on three areas: (i) Near-term algorithms and techniques, such as variational quantum algorithms (VQAs)~\cite{Cerezo2021}, aiming to exploit today's quantum computers despite their limitations. (ii) Fault-tolerant quantum computing (FTQC) algorithms are expected to provide provable quantum advantages as hardware improves. (iii) Quantum-inspired approaches which deliver measurable benefits today.
+For each domain, we focus on three areas: (i) Near-term algorithms and techniques, such as variational quantum algorithms (VQAs)~\cite{vqa}, aiming to exploit today's quantum computers despite their limitations. (ii) Fault-tolerant quantum computing (FTQC) algorithms are expected to provide long-term quantum advantages based on proven theoretical advantages; however, they also demand more reliable and scalable quantum hardware. (iii) Quantum-inspired approaches which deliver measurable benefits today.
 Section~\ref{sec:benchmarking} discusses the importance of benchmarks for evaluating quantum and classical solutions.
 We summarize our results and discuss future work in section~\ref{sec:future_direction}.